-So you want to get into surfing, but aren’t sure about the upfront costs to get you ready to ride?
+So you want to get into surfing, but aren’t sure about what a surfboard costs to get you ready to ride?

 Our cost guide gives a generic view on how much a surfboard is.
 But, we’ll also explain a few things that can affect the price, and potentially, that can save you a few notes!